sandylaker/sandylaker.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My academic journey started in China, where I obtained a degree in Laboratory Medical Science from *Southern Medical University* in Guangzhou, China.
+My academic journey started in China, where I obtained a bachelor in Laboratory Medical Science from *Southern Medical University* in Guangzhou, China.
 However, my passion for engineering led me to pursue a B.Sc. in Electrical Engineering at *TU Darmstadt* in Germany.
 Intrigued by the intersection of technology and medicine, I then completed a